Turkey sausage and apple dressing is an easy, hearty and delicious side dish that's perfect for the holidays!

 Preheat oven to 350.
 Spray a 9x13 casserole dish with cooking spray and set aside.

-Melt butter in a large sauté pan.
+Melt the butter in the sauté pan.
 Add apple, onion, celery, parsley, rosemary, salt and pepper.
 Cook, stirring occasionally, until vegetables and apple are tender.

 I, a large bowl, combine cooked sausage, apple and veggie mixture, cubed bread and stir to combine.
-Add broth, milk and eggs.
+Add 2 cups of broth, milk and eggs.
 Stir until everything is well coated.

 You can use mild or hot turkey sausage for this recipe.
 You can also sub regular pork sausage if you prefer.
 (You may need to remove grease from the pan if it produces very much.)

 I use a Gala apple, but any sweet red apple will work.

 I use a 1 lb. loaf of French or Italian bread for this.
 Any good day-old bread would work here.
 If your bread is fresh, you can cut it into cubes, spread it all out on a baking sheet and bake in the oven at 275 for 15-20 minutes to help dry it out.